 Maintenance – linear drains are easy to clean and can easily be cleaned with water and soap.
 Our easy roll out feature, as shown in our tile insert range, enables consumers to easily clean.
 Simply roll out and roll back in.

-Rustproof – our anodising process protects the aluminium from corroding as it adds three layers of protection to the product that is why Lauxes offer a lifetime rustproof guarantee.
+Rustproof – our anodising process protects the aluminium from corroding as it adds extra layers of protection to the product that is why Lauxes offer a lifetime rustproof guarantee.